uhasker/getting-things-done-in-next-js/src/chapter1/06-functional-thinking.md

     description: 'Come up with a funny joke to lighten the mood.',
     timeLogged: 120,
     status: 'In progress',
-    longDescription: 'Think of a funny joke: Come up with a funny joke to lighten the mood.'
+    longDescription: 'Think of a funny joke: Come up with a funny joke to lighten the mood.', },
-  }
-]
+];
 ```

 The `filter` function allows you to select elements from an array based on some condition.
 It takes a function `f` which returns `true` or `false` for some input(s).
 All elements for which `f` returns `true` are kept, all elements for which `f` returns `false` are thrown away.

-> A function which returns `true` or `false` is commonly referred to as a *predicate*.
+> A function which returns `true` or `false` is commonly referred to as a _predicate_.

 For example let's say we want to select all even elements from `numbers`.
 Here is the non-functional way: